apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 COPY --from=apache/beam_java11_sdk:2.56.0 /opt/apache/beam/ /opt/apache/beam/
 ```

-We also build another custom Docker image (*beam-python-harness:2.56.0*) to run Python user code (*SDK Harness*).
-From the Python SDK Docker image, it first installs JDK Development Kit (JDK) and downloads the *Java IO Expansion Service* Jar file.
-Then, Beam pipeline packages are copied to the */app* folder, and it ends up adding the app folder into the *PYTHONPATH* environment variable, which makes the packages to be searchable.
+We also build a custom Docker image (*beam-python-harness:2.56.0*) to run Python user code (*SDK harness*).
+From the Python SDK Docker image, it first installs the Java Development Kit (JDK) and downloads the *Java IO Expansion Service* Jar file.
+Then, the Beam pipeline packages are copied to the */app* folder.
+The app folder is added to the *PYTHONPATH* environment variable, which makes the packages searchable.

 ```Dockerfile
 # beam/Dockerfile-python-harness